 Toy soldiers are as much a community as a hobby.
 Our shared passion binds us, even if our individual interests within the field are different.
-The following are links to some of my favorite sites, whether manufacturers’, fellow creators’, collectors’ or wargamers’.
-If any of these links don’t work, please email me and I’ll update.
-Note that I bear no affiliation to any of these sites except the first.
-If you have links to add, contact me.
+The following are links to some favorite sites, whether manufacturers’, fellow creators’, collectors’ or wargamers’.
+If any of these links don’t work, please email us and we’ll update.
+Note that we bear no affiliation to any of these sites except the first.
+If you have links to add, contact us.

 Be sure to scroll down for links on uniforms and battles.

 The Toysoldierwargame group on Yahoo.
-It’s dedicated to my old Armchair Generals rules and to toy soldiers in general.
+It’s dedicated to our old Armchair Generals rules and to toy soldiers in general.
 Join in the fun and chat or post images of your own work.

 Littlewars, Ross Macfarlane’s Yahoo group.
 Perhaps the biggest on toy soldiers around.